Replace the Battery on Samsung Galaxy S3

 - 5 Comments

-- 4To put the battery back or put in a new battery, simply place the battery the way it was, line up the gold contacts of the battery to the gold contacts of your mobile, and then push the battery back in the mobile.
+- 4To put the battery back or put in a new battery, simply place the battery the way it was, line up the gold contacts of the battery to the gold contacts of your mobile, and then push the battery back into the mobile.

 - 5Then slide back in the back cover.